snek5000/snek5000/README.md

 Python framework for Nek5000.

-**Warning:** This framework is experimental and of alpha-quality.
+**Warning:** This framework is experimental and of beta-quality.
 The API can also change.

 **Documentation**: https://exabl.github.io/snek5000/